rmsrosa/nbbinder/docs/source/overview.md

 # Overview

-**NBBinder** generates a navigable book-like structure to a collection of Jupyter notebooks.
+**NBBinder** generates a navigable book-like structure for a collection of Jupyter notebooks.

 ## Description